personal finances

 Set a budget

-At first, it may seem hard to achieve, but you can make it happen and it will help you see with clarity your financial situation, and this is the key to taking control of your finances.
+At first, it may seem hard to achieve, but you can make it happen.
+It will help you see your financial situation clearly, which is the key to taking control of your finances.

-A budget is the first step for balance in your financial life; it will give you peace of mind.
-It will help you to pay off debt and to start saving for eventual expenses.
-To create a budget you need to know your income and your expenses.
+A budget is the first step toward financial balance.
+It will give you peace of mind, help you pay off debt, and help you start saving for eventual expenses.
+To create a budget, you need to know your income and expenses.

 Know your expenses

-Most people are unable to tell, off the top of their head, how much they spend a month for living.
-This is not strange; many people don't know the amount of expenses they have to pay per month.
-The solution to this problem is simple; you have to keep track of all your expenses for a month.
+Most people are unable to tell, off the top of their heads, how much they spend a month for living.
+This is normal; many people don't know the expenses they have to pay per month.
+The solution to this problem is simple; you must keep track of all your monthly payments.
 Save all the receipts (supermarket, groceries, restaurant, Cyber Monday specials, etc.) and add up all your fixed expenses.
-You must keep track of what you paid with cash as well as credit cards.
-This way you will get all your expenses (fixed and variable) detailed and summed up, to get a total amount.
+You must keep track of what you paid with cash and credit cards.
+This way, you will get all your expenses (fixed and variable) detailed and summed up to get a total amount.
 This exercise will allow you to know how much money you need to pay for your expenses every month, this way you will be able to see the whole picture.
-After some period of time, you will be able to compare your historical performance.
+After some time, you will be able to compare your historical performance.

 Understand the dynamic between income and expenses

 Unlike what happens with expenses, everyone knows, off the top of their head, how much money they earn a month.
-As you can see, most people know the amount of their income per month, but don´t register how much their expenses are per month.
+As you can see, most people know the amount of their monthly income but don´t register how much their monthly expenses are.

-What you need to do, once you figured out the total amount for expenses, is subtract that from your monthly income.
-If your result is a negative number it means you spend more than you earn, in such case you should reduce your expenses until the result is zero.
-If your result is a positive number it means you spend less than you earn, in such case you are able to increase your savings or debt payments.
+Once you have figured out the total expenses, subtract that from your monthly income.
+If your result is negative, you spend more than you earn.
+In this case, you should reduce your expenses until the result is zero.
+If your result is positive, you spend less than you earn.
+In this case, you can increase your savings or debt payments.

 Pay off debt

 Most people need help getting out of debt.
-First, it is imperative to get it under control and try to liquidate it.
-If you own a debt look to consolidate them, try to reach an agreement to get the lowest interest rate.
-It is important to assign whatever money you can to pay your debts, try to cut out or, at least, reduce some expenses, remove completely the unnecessary ones.
-Stop generating more debt by using your credit cards, stick to your budget.
+First, bringing it under control and trying to liquidate it is imperative.
+If you own a debt, look to consolidate it and try to reach an agreement to get the lowest interest rate.
+It is essential to assign whatever money you can to pay your debts, try to cut out or, at least, reduce some expenses, and remove the unnecessary ones altogether.
+Stop generating more debt by using your credit cards, and stick to your budget.
 Keep paying, at least the minimum, until your debt is paid off.

 If you can, create an emergency fund

-If you have the chance you should allocate a portion of your income to an emergency fund.
+If you can, you should allocate a portion of your income to an emergency fund.
 Anything can happen and such a fund allows you to be prepared.
-It is important to create a fund to have good financial management.
+It is vital to create a fund to have good financial management.

 If you can achieve an emergency fund, you shouldn't take money out of it, unless it is really an emergency, like losing your job or an unexpected and unfortunate expense.
 Otherwise, you should leave the money still earning interest.